 2. Baby Rubber Plant (Peperomia Obtusifolia)

-The baby rubber plant is a small, bushy succulent-like species of peperomia with tall upright stems and rounded leaves with a lovely glossy shine.
+It is a small, bushy succulent-like type of Peperomia with tall upright stems and rounded leaves with a lovely glossy shine.

-Their glossy evergreen leaves have a cupped form due to their little concavity.
-The spiky blooms of the baby rubber plant are small.
+The glossy evergreen leaves of Baby Rubber Plant have a cupped form due to their little concavity.

-The plant can reach a height of 12 inches (30 centimeters) and has thick, upright stems.
-Likewise, it features greenish-white blooms that grow on 5 inches (13 centimeters) long spikes.
+The plant can reach a height of 12 inches and has thick, upright stems.
+Likewise, it features greenish-white blooms that grow on 5 inches long spikes.

 3. String of Turtles ( Peperomia Prostrate)

 With cascading strings of miniature round leaves, String of Turtles can reach a height of about 12 inches in 3 to 5 years.

 The light-green veins on the delicate Peperomia leaves resemble a turtle’s shell.